 A. Linear gradient B. Radial gradient

-To define the color of a gradient, do one of the following to change the color of the gradient stop below the gradient bar:
+To define the color of a gradient, do one of the following to change the color of the color stop below the gradient bar:

-- Drag a color from the Color panel or the Swatches panel onto the gradient stop.
+- Drag a color from the Color panel or the Swatches panel onto the color stop.

 - Specify the color in the panel that appears.
 You can change the panel that appears by clicking the Color or Swatches icon along the left.
 Click outside the panel to accept the selection.

 For details, see Modify gradients.

 Select an object and do one of the following: